-Put: An option that entitles the pur- contract of sale for future delivery of chaser to sell, at any time before a a single security or of a narspecified future date, property such row-based security index. as a stated number of shares of stock at a specified price.
+specified future date, property such row-based security index. as a stated number of shares of stock at a specified price.

-conduit (REMIC): An entity that is buyer and, at a later date, you buy formed for the purpose of holding a substantially identical property and fixed pool of mortgages secured by deliver it to the lender. interests in real property, with multiple classes of interests held by in- Straddle: Generally, a set of offsetvestors.
-These interests may be ei- ting positions on personal property. ther regular or residual.
+fixed pool of mortgages secured by deliver it to the lender. interests in real property, with multiple classes of interests held by in- Straddle: Generally, a set of offsetther regular or residual.